Do Nothing

 Chapter 02

-Surrender to water and warmth
+Surrender to water, warmth, and weight

 Feel the warmth of sand, sun, and wind.
 Simple physical release.